 Both vendor and buyer understand that a vehicle auctioned in these conditions reaches a lower market price.
 It is possible to view more information about these types of vehicles in the Claims Policy in force published in the web site and exhibited in the auction centres.

 2. Considerations of the sales system in an auction

-BCA may record, in a magnetic medium or any other method, the sessions of the organized auctions, reserving the right to exhibit the contents of these recordings, always when required, in order to clarify or resolve any conflict in defence of their interests, in or out of court.
+2.12.
+BCA may record, in a magnetic medium or any other method, the sessions of the organized auctions, reserving the right to exhibit the contents of these recordings, always when required, in order to clarify or resolve any conflict in defense of their interests, in or out of court.
 In any case, BCA shall act in accordance with the General data protection regulation (EU) 2016/679 of April 27 (RGPD), as well as Organic Law 3/2018, of December 5, on the protection of personal data and guarantee of digital rights (LOPDGDD).

 BCA reserves the right: